mikejac/node-red-contrib-google-smarthome/docs/setup_instructions.md

 # Setup Instructions

 ## Prerequisites

-- You need a 'real' SSL certificate, e.g. from [Let's Encrypt](https://letsencrypt.org/).
-You must have either the certificate files  (e.g. from Certbot).
-Or you can use a reverse proxy with automatic certificate management, such as Caddy or Nginx Proxy Manager.
-There's a guide on [how to use a reverse proxy](docs/reverse_proxies.md).
 - You need to be able to forward incoming traffic from the internet to a specific port on your host.
 This may be difficult if your ISP uses carrier-grade NAT, or if you can't configure port forwarding on your router.
 - This package requires at least NodeJS 10.0.0.